 The following is a general summary of the material federal income tax considerations and consequences associated with an investment in our common stock.
 The following discussion is not exhaustive of all possible tax considerations and is not tax advice.
 Moreover, this summary does not deal with all tax aspects or consequences that might be relevant to you in light of your personal circumstances; nor does it deal with particular types of stockholders that are subject to special treatment under the Internal Revenue Code, such as insurance companies, financial institutions and broker-dealers.
 The Internal Revenue Code provisions governing the federal income tax treatment of real estate investment trusts are highly technical and complex, and this summary is qualified in its entirety by the applicable Internal Revenue Code provisions, rules and regulations promulgated thereunder, and administrative and judicial interpretations thereof.
-The following discussion is based on current law and on representations from us concerning our compliance with the requirements for qualification as a real estate investment trust.
+The following discussion is based on current law and on representation as a real estate investment trust.